spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/1-simple-task.md

 Suppose a cell phone data provider needs to create billing statements for customers.
 The usage data is stored in JSON files that are stored on the file system.
 The billing solution must pull data from these files, generate the billing data from this usage data, and store it in a `BILLING_STATEMENTS` table.

-We could implement this entire solution into a single Spring Boot Application that utilizes Spring Batch, however for this example we will break up the solution into 2 phases:
+For this example we will break up the solution into 2 phases:

-1. _billsetuptask_ - will be a Spring Boot application using Spring Cloud Task that will simply create the `BILL_STATEMENTS` table.
-While this is a very simple application, it does show the basic features of Spring Cloud Task.
+1. _billsetuptask_: The _billsetuptask_ application will be a Spring Boot application using Spring Cloud Task that will simply create the `BILL_STATEMENTS` table.
-1. _billrun_ - will be a Spring Boot application using Spring Cloud Task and Spring Batch that will read usage data from a json file and price the each row and put the resulting data into the `BILL_STATEMENTS` table.
+1. [billrun](/documentation/batch-developer-guides/batch/spring-batch): The [billrun](/documentation/batch-developer-guides/batch/spring-batch) application will be a Spring Boot application using Spring Cloud Task and Spring Batch that will read usage data from a json file and price the each row and put the resulting data into the `BILL_STATEMENTS` table.

 For this section we will create a Spring Cloud Task/Boot application that will create the `BILL_STATEMENTS` table that will be used by the BillRun application.
 ![BILL_STATMENTS](images/bill_statements.png)